Revolver

 The score does have a few pieces of music that do not necessarily do anything dramatic. ´´In un altro bar´, on the expanded released presented in three different versions, is typically catchy 1970s funky pop music, used for two short scenes in which the Cipriani and Ruiz are chased by the police in the snowy mountains.
 Most of it is unused in the film.
 Another very appealing cue is another typically 1970s variation on music by Vivaldi, Quasi Un Vivaldi, whose two released versions are entirely unused in the film.
 Also missing on any release is a really short piece of ´lounge´ early into the film as Cipriani follows up on a lead.

 The composer was known for composing and recording music to a film, to which, at a certain point, he felt he provided them with a sufficient amount of music, stopped to do anything else, hoping his material would be nicely edited into the film.
 In Revolver, some of his recorded music wasn't used at all, other pieces partially.
 The monumental pièce de résistance is the intense 12-minute-long ´Revolver´ cue.
 It is a demonstration of the best minimal music idea of his entire career, build around an ever-repeating motif, performed by piano, electric guitar, keyboards, drums, edgy brass and strings.
 Morricone consciously recorded this convenient piece as a professionally prepared ´demo´, a piece that could so easily to be cut in smaller pieces and edited into the film, which they did, but he also composed a series of variations to provide different nuances, It's his best minimal piece, a great idea to drive the narrative forward.
 There are few dozen of other scores that tap into similar minimal, suspense ideas, going from the more intense 1974 Milano odia: la polizia non può sparare to his music to La Piovra, but nothing so good as this.
-Unfortunately, the demonstrative and conceptual idea of the 12-minute cue isn't used in the film. ´Inseguimento e fuga´ is the longest variation underscoring the escape of Ruiz.
+Unfortunately, the demonstrative and conceptual idea of the full 12-minute cue isn't used in the film. ´Inseguimento e fuga´ is the longest variation underscoring the escape of Ruiz.
 There are many other versions, and it is introduced in a subdued, slower version, ´Revolver (suspense)´ on the expanded release, prior to the jailbreak in the film.
 All the music releases miss out on a few renditions, especially the brilliant final use near the end; a slow variation with an intense increase in the dynamics of the brass section.
 As a recognizable motif, it is radiant, overall very melodic and powerful, although isn't as aggressive and harsh as some of his other familiar suspense motifs.

 Revolver is a classic Morricone score, with memorable minimal main motif, an unforgettable song (and instrumental versions), some appealing funky music and a gripping theme for Anna.
 The film, the 36 minutes long Dagored CD release (2000) and the expanded 1-hour long GDM CD release (2006) all offer different experiences.
 Regardless, the Dagored release is the best comprised listening experience.